 - Fifty-two new levels, some revisiting familiar locations from the original Marathon trilogy.

 - Over 650 new high-resolution textures, including a dozen original landscape textures, from a variety of human and alien environments.

 - Eight all-new weapons, many of which must be scavenged from your defeated enemies.

-- Twenty-five tracks of original music, including many remixes of your favorite tracks from the original Marathon than you can shake a stick at.
+- Fifty tracks and more than six hours of original music, including more fantastic remixes of your favorite tracks from the original Marathon than you can shake a stick at.

 - And several new creatures and characters, alongside the complete cast from the original trilogy (and even some of Pathways into Darkness' cast), many of whom have gotten beautiful new redesigns.